-To install the BAID driver in Windows® XP:
+To install the RAID driver in Windows® XP:

-- During the OS installation, the system prompts you to press the F6 key to install third-party SCSI or RAID driver. - Press <F6> then insert the floppy disk with RAID driver into the floppy disk drive. - When prompted to select the SCSI adapter to install, make sure you select JMicron JMB363. - 4.
+- 1. During the OS installation, the system prompts you to press the F6 key to install third-party SCSI or RAID driver. - Press <F6> then insert the floppy disk with RAID driver into the floppy disk drive. - 3.
 Follow the succeeding screen instructions to complete the installation.